marcobevilacqua94/productdemoinstruction/README.md

 need to have archive folder in the bucket do it from an ec2 for reduced latency

-you may need to export aws credentials
+you need to export aws credentials

 sudo su -

+set up repository line, needed only with first backup

 /opt/couchbase/bin/cbbackupmgr config -a s3://demobackupcouchbase/archive --r demo --obj-staging-dir /staging --capella --obj-region us-east-1